-Problems that occur while waiting for rides or while traveling home should be reported to the prefect of discipline on the day they occur or on the following morning.

-Due to the possibility of vandalism and theft in the area, students who drive need to be aware of their surroundings and exercise caution when walking to or from their cars.
+Problems that occur while waiting for rides or while traveling home should be reported to the Prefect of Discipline on the day they occur or on the following morning.
+Due to the possibility of vandalism and theft in the area, students who drive need to be aware of their surroundings and exercise caution when walking to and from their cars.

-Loitering in the neighborhood or in cars, or in the vicinity of parked cars, is not permitted.
+Loitering in the neighborhood, in cars, or in the vicinity of parked cars is not permitted.